gearglow/ReptiliaWithATwist/The List.md

 +++++

+### The Three Broomsticks, Hogsmeade, Scotland	1994/11/06 12:00

-They spent the next morning in Elysium, preparing for the lunch interview with Rita Skeeter.
+They spent the next morning in Elysium, preparing for the lunch interview with Rita Skeeter, and by the time Elysia walked into the Three Broomsticks, she felt pretty good about it all.

+Solicitor Tonks met her as she entered, and Madame Rosmerta directed them to a private room in the back.